The Columbus Zoo and Aquarium is located in Columbus Ohio and opened in 1927.

 Part of the new shore’s play park is a 4-D Theatre.
-There is a sesonally roatating series of movies which engage all of your senses.
+There is a seasonally rotating series of movies which engage all of your senses.

 In this area you can meet a range of sea creatures including West Indian manatees.
 The zoo is one of only 2 outside Florida to play host to West Indian manatees.
+The manatees housed here are part of the rescue program and many are undergoing rehabilitation before release to the wild.
 The area also features a touch pool and the reptile house.

-Asia Quest introduces you to a range of the species that call Asia home including bats, Amur tigers, sun bears and elephants.
+Asia Quest introduces you to a range of the species that call Asia home including bats, Amur tigers, sloth bears and rhinos.
 The area is home to the largest elephant in America who weighs in at 7 tons.
 The exhibits are designed to immerse you in the animals habitat.